CourtA96/PiAnalysis/README.md

 Function to compare the number of recurrences in two different intervals.

-Takes the takes the number of the first and last digit in both desired intervals (a,b) and (c,d), as well as the desired precision of BigFloat prcsn,as input.
+Takes the takes the number of the first and last digit in both desired intervals (a,b) and (c,d), as well as the desired precision of BigFloat (prcsn),as input.

 Returns an array with the digits in the first column and the difference in the number of recurrences in the second column.